XPMUser/XPMUser.github.io/README.md

  - My Ultimate Edition in 1.46.2 Mode | Goodbye Robolymics...

    It got reupdated again.
 New Update: Parts of Clockwork Town covered some of the things that couldn't be installed.
 The Rebalanced Battles mod's a no-go for here as well.
 I'm still working on Sign in with Google, Clockwork Town, etc.

+ - My Ultimate Edition in 1.50.0 Mode | Credits to Daboss7173 for the login thing! http://op1500.byethost22.com/play/

+   It somehow is like pdenot1.50.0.
+This is an open source version.
+I had to use the pretty print feature to easily make some changes in less time.

  - My Ultimate Edition in 1.80.0 Mode |